 The following low fat dog foods have been selected by The Dog Food Advisor because they each meet three criteria:

 - Product rated 4 stars or higher

 A Low Fat Compromise Worth Considering

-In our efforts to list only dog foods rich in meat-based protein, we may have inadvertently omitted some good candidates that might be lower in fat content than those suggested here.
+In our efforts to list only dog foods rich in meat-based protein, we have intentionally omitted some good candidates that are lower in fat content than the examples listed above.